Bokeh refers to a soft out-of-focus background that you get when shooting a subject. It comes from the Japanese word ‘boke’, which means ‘blur’.

-But there are a few circumstances where your bokeh might not go as envisioned.
+There are a few instances where your bokeh might not go as envisioned.
 Let’s visit a few common problems.

 This may be down to your aperture not being wide enough.
 Try shooting at f/2.8 or lower.
-If you find that your camera lens doesn’t drop down so far, follow these steps.
+If you find that your camera lens doesn’t drop down that far, follow these steps.

-- Put the lens on the widest aperture possible (smallest number).
+- Set the lens to the widest aperture possible (smallest number).